rust-lang/reference/src/types/closure.md

 ```

 ### Raw pointer dereference
-In Rust, it's `unsafe` to dereference a raw pointer.
-Therefore, closures will only capture the prefix of a path that runs up to, but not including, the first dereference of a raw pointer.
+Because it is `unsafe` to dereference a raw pointer, closures will only capture the prefix of a path that runs up to, but not including, the first dereference of a raw pointer.

 ```rust,
 struct T(String, String);